-TeamCity is a Java based open source build management and Continuous Integration tool that is sophisticated by the features that is provides and is offered by JetBrains.
-This tool in specific supports programming languages as like Java, .Net and Ruby.
-There are lot of in-built plugins and also available from third parties as well which comes at no cost with TeamCity for usage.
-Provides integration with several IDEs as like Eclipse, IntelliJ IDEA and Visual Studio.
+TeamCity is a Java-based open-source build management and Continuous Integration tool that is sophisticated by the features that are provided and is offered by JetBrains.
+This tool in specific supports programming languages like Java, .Net and Ruby.
+There are lot of inbuilt plugins and also available from third parties as well which comes at no cost with TeamCity for usage.
+Provides integration with several IDEs as like Eclipse, IntelliJ IDEA, and Visual Studio.

 Following are some of the advantages of using TeamCity, let us now take a look at each and every one of them:

 In this article, we have tried to show a complete listing of all the possible DevOps tools that are available in the Continuous Integration and Continuous Development / Deployment space as on date.
 This article has already tried to provide a brief about each of the tool itself and why an individual or an organization should be choosing it for their own use.
 Hope the details provided are all that you were looking for and keep us updated on what can be changed, improved or corrected (if any).